MTP 2050

 RPOCD 2023 – Regional Planning Starts with You!

-The Naugatuck Valley Council of Governments (NVCOG) is currently working on its first Regional Plan of Conservation and Development (RPOCD).
-The RPOCD is an advisory policy document which helps guide regional development and investment in the NVCOG community over the next ten years to 2033.
+The Naugatuck Valley Council of Governments (NVCOG) is working on its first Regional Plan of Conservation and Development (RPOCD).
+The RPOCD is an advisory policy document which will help guide regional development and investment in the NVCOG community over the next ten years to 2033.
 We anticipate this RPOCD to be completed in 2023.
-Please click the tabs below to learn more about our RPOCD, participate in online surveys and other public outreach and follow the progress of our work.
+Please click the tabs below to learn more about our RPOCD, participate public outreach and follow the progress of our work.

-We are currently meeting with NVCOG area municipal Planning and Zoning Commissions and Land Use Departments to better understand the planning issues they are addressing now and in the near future.
+We have met with NVCOG area municipal Planning and Zoning Commissions and Land Use Departments to better understand the planning issues they are addressing now and in the near future.
+Local official’s input has helped us as we write the plan, and we thank them for their help.

 Though there are legal reasons to write a Plan of Conservation and Development (POCD), we think the practical ones are far more important.
 Learn more about POCD’s through the questions and answers below: